ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 ## 1. Project Purpose

 DjOpenKB is a Django-based internal knowledge base website integrated with OpenKB AI.
-It allows users to browse, search, vote on, and suggest wiki articles while administrators review and publish content.
-The platform is designed for a controlled local server or intranet-style deployment using Docker Compose, PostgreSQL, Nginx HTTPS, HashiCorp Vault, and optional Windows Active Directory authentication over LDAPS.
+It allows users to browse, search, vote on, and suggest public wiki articles, while a separate internal article area is available only to users with internal article roles.
+The platform is designed for a controlled local server or intranet-style deployment using Docker Compose, PostgreSQL, Nginx HTTPS, HashiCorp Vault, Redis, and optional Windows Active Directory authentication over LDAPS.

-The project focuses on secure article management, controlled user contribution, local/offline UI translation, MFA-protected account actions, audit logging, upload validation, OpenKB-compatible article synchronisation, and AI-assisted article search.
+The project focuses on secure article management, public/internal content isolation, controlled user contribution, local/offline UI translation, MFA-protected account actions, audit logging, upload validation, OpenKB-compatible article synchronisation, and role-scoped AI-assisted article search.

 ## 2. Main Runtime Services